 - Vomiting and diarrhoea.

 Children with these conditions should be kept off school.
-They can return to school once the vomiting and diarrhoea has stopped, this can usually be 24-48 hours after their symptoms disappear.
-Most cases of vomiting or diarrhoea get better without treatment, but if symptoms persist, consult your GP.
-Learn more in Rotavirus gastroenteritis.
+They can return to school once the vomiting and diarrhoea has stopped, this can usually be 24-48 hours after their last sickness.
+In most cases of vomiting or diarrhoea, children start to feel better without treatment, but if symptoms persist, consult your GP.
+Learn more in Rotavirus Gastroenteritis.

 - Sore throat.

-A sore throat alone doesn't have to keep a child from school.
-If it's accompanied by a raised temperature, the child should stay at home.
+A sore throat alone does not mean your child should be kept at home however if it is accompanied by a raised temperature, the child should stay at home.

-You can get help identifying common childhood illnesses by using the Childhood illness slideshow.
+You can also get help identifying common childhood illnesses by using the Childhood illness slideshow.

-It’s important to inform the school if your child is going to be absent.
-On the first day of your child's illness.
-Use the Studybugs app or telephone the school to tell them that your child will be staying at home.
-The school may ask about the nature of the illness and how long you expect the absence to last.
-If it becomes clear that your child will be away for longer than expected please phone the school as soon as possible.
+It is important to inform the school if your child is going to be absent on the first day of your child's illness.
+Use the Studybugs app or telephone the school to report your child's symptoms.
+The school may ask you about the nature of the illness and offer advice.
+It is important that you continue to keep the school updated throughout your child's absence.